 Hunters are encouraged to take precautions to protect themselves and their dogs from the virus.
 WDFW has specific precautions on our avian influenza webpage under “Human HPAI Safety.”
 If you encounter a sick or dead wild bird, please report it via our online reporting tool.

-Did you know WDFW offers hunting and wildlife-viewing blinds and platforms throughout Washington that are accessible to people with disabilities?
-Learn about these Americans with Disabilities Act (ADA) designated sites at our ADA Hunting and wildlife-viewing blinds and platforms website.
+Did you know WDFW offers wildlife-viewing blinds and platforms throughout Washington that are accessible to people with disabilities?
+Learn about these Americans with Disabilities Act (ADA) designated sites at our ADA Hunting and wildlife-viewing blinds and platforms webpage.

 Some sites can be reserved through WDFW's Private Lands Hunting Access program.
 Others can be reserved by calling the wildlife area manager.
 Hunters without disabilities should yield ADA hunting and wildlife-viewing blinds and platforms to those with disabilities if the site was reserved.